jiacheh4/Sirius-3/docs/final.md

 > Loss = (reward+γ\*max Q(s',a',w')-Q(s,a,w))<sup>2</sup>

-This means, we use past neural network to fit the future neural network.
+This means, we use past neural network to fit the future neural network.<br>
 Also, if we update w every frame, the value would become very unstable.
 Because while Q is having a new w, Q’ is also having a new value, which the model would not be able to aim for a correct target.
 So we update the w every 10000 frame.
 This is called delayed update policy.We keep the same neural network, but we have two weights.

 Our improved algorithm is Double DQN.

 Compared with DQN, Double DQN keeps the advantages of DQN and have some improvements.
-Technically, it's better than DQN so we don't talk about the disadvantage of Double DQN compared to DQN.
+Technically, it's better than DQN so we don't talk about the disadvantage of Double DQN compared to DQN.<br>
 Double DQN comes from the idea of Double Q-learning.
 In Double Q-learning, we construct two q-functions and update them alternately, which means if we use Q1 to choose action, we update Q2, and vice-versa.
 We can do the same in DQN.
 But we find that, since we are using delayed update policy, we aleady have two weights, we can consider them as two seperate neural network.
-We don't need to construct a new one.
+We don't need to construct a new one. <br>
 So the Loss function of Double DQN is the following:

 > Loss = (reward+γ\*Q(s',argmax Q(s',a',w),w')-Q(s,a,w))<sup>2</sup>

-We use past weight to choose action, and use this action and new state to fit future weight.
+We use past weight to choose action, and use this action and new state to fit future weight. <br>
 The best improvement of Double DQN is, it elimates the overestimate.
 In fact, the q-value in DQN would become larger and larger eventually.
 By doing this in Double-DQN, the overestimate can be controlled so that the q-value won't become too large.

 #### _Input:_